YH-Chen1225/YH-Chen1225/README.md

 - [The analysis and comparison of the tree-based method with different simulation assumptions](https://github.com/YH-Chen1225/The-analysis-and-comparison-of-the-tree-based-method-with-different-simulation-assumption)

 ### Social Media Analysis of Disney Plus
 This project is aiming at conducting a comprehensive analysis of Disney Plus from social media perspectives.
-The analysis has been done in the following sub-sectors: Real-time reaction according to the recent release of the Movie or series.Moreover, a sentiment analysis will be conducted on Twitter, YouTube, and Reddit.
-On top of that, we will analyze the impact of influencers' opinions on the platform and offer feasible improvements to the streaming platform.
-This project requires natural language processing skills(#NLP) and Web-scrawling skills.
-The full version of analysis with the codes can be found in following repository
+The analysis has been done in the following sub-sectors: Real-time reaction according to the recent release of the Movie or series, a sentiment analysis will be conducted based on the text from Twitter, YouTube, and Reddit.
+On top of that, we will analyze the impact of influencers' opinions on the platform and offer feasible improvements to the platform.
+This project requires natural language processing skills(NLP) and Web-scrawling skills.
+The full version of the analysis with the codes can be found in the following repository
 - [Social Media Analysis of Disney Plus](https://github.com/YH-Chen1225/Text-Mining-DisneyPlus?tab=readme-ov-file)